NVIDIA GPU Deep Dive : Tensor and Ray Tracing Cores

 2024: The Dawn of Agentic AI

 As we moved into 2024, the concept of Agentic AI began to take shape.
-This new paradigm represented a shift from isolated AI tasks to specialized, interconnected agents capable of more autonomous operation3.
+This new paradigm represented a shift from isolated AI tasks to specialized, interconnected agents capable of more autonomous operation.
 Key developments included:

 2025: The Year of Agentic AI